Todd Kohlhepp's house

 Between December 19th, 2015, and August 31st, 2016, Kohlhepp murdered Johnny Joe Coxie (29), Meagan Leigh McCraw-Coxie (26), and Charles David Carver (32).

-In November of 2016, the authorities discovered their remains in a shallow grave.
+In November 2016, the authorities discovered their remains in a shallow grave.

 One month after killing Carver, Kohlhepp accessed his victim's phone and started using his Facebook account.
 By that stage, both Carver and his girlfriend, Kala Brown, were listed as missing people.